 Description

-Disused railway tunnel.
-Circa 1856 for the Wellington and Severn Junction Railway.
-Blue engineering bricks with stone dressings.
-Brick parabolic arch tunnel, with portal at either end with rusticated stone voussoirs and keyblock to the arch, stone bull-nose cornice and parapet and splayed and ramped abutment wings with stone coping and small terminal piers.
-The tunnel is cut through the embankment of the road above.
-The Wellington and Severn Junction Railway was authorised in 1853.
-A short single track line from the main line to Horsehay was opened in 1857 and extended as far as Lightmoor in 1859.
-Although the Company was leased by GWR, initially most of the goods traffic was run by the Coalbrookdale Company.
+The disused railway tunnel under Dawley to Wellington Road was built around 1856 for the Wellington and Severn Junction Railway.
+It is constructed from blue engineering bricks with stone dressings.
+The tunnel features a brick parabolic arch, with portals at both ends that include rusticated stone voussoirs and a keyblock to the arch.
+It also has a stone bull-nose cornice and parapet, along with splayed and ramped abutment wings that have stone coping and small terminal piers.
+The tunnel is situated beneath the embankment of the road above.
+The Wellington and Severn Junction Railway was authorized in 1853, with a short single track line from the main line to Horsehay opening in 1857 and extending to Lightmoor in 1859.
+Although the company was leased by the Great Western Railway, most of the goods traffic was initially operated by the Coalbrookdale Company.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.